benyoung93/written_programs/README.md

 # Written Programs
 A repository for useful programs used in in bioinformatic analyses.
-Brief descriptions will be below
+Brief descriptions for each below.

+## Python Scripts

 `combine_seqs.py` - This is used for concatenating completed orthogroup sequences in a single copy ortholog analysis.
 It will generate one file with all alignments for each species so to be used in `raxml`, `iqtree` etc etc.
 ```